 The Fall Enrollment (E1) data submission's timeliness met the reporting deadline in two of the past five years; the fiscal year 2017 submission was finalized about five weeks late, the fiscal year 2016 submission was three months late, and the fiscal year 2015 submission was finalized about two months past the reporting deadline.
 The number of submissions needed to finalize the data ranged from one to six during the five fiscal years reviewed.
 There were no critical errors in five of the five years reviewed.
-Olive-Harvey College met the reporting deadline for the Fall Enrollment Survey in three of the five years reviewed; the fiscal year 2017 submission was finalized two days late.
-There were no headcount discrepancies between the Fall Enrollment Survey and the E1 submission in one of the five years reviewed; there was a discrepancy with the fiscal year 2018 submission (30 records), and the fiscal year 2017 submission (one record).
+Olive-Harvey College met the reporting deadline for the Fall Enrollment Survey in three of the five years reviewed; the fiscal year 2017 submission was finalized four days late, and the fiscal year 2015 submission was finalized two days late.
+There were no headcount discrepancies between the Fall Enrollment Survey and the E1 submission in one of the five years reviewed; there was a discrepancy with the fiscal year 2018 submission (one record), the fiscal year 2017 submission (18 records), the fiscal year 2016 submission (30 records), and the fiscal year 2014 submission (one record).

 Noncredit Course Enrollment (N1) data collection began in fiscal year 2000.
 Olive-Harvey College data submissions met the reporting deadline in two of the last five fiscal years; the fiscal year 2018 submission was finalized about five weeks late, the fiscal year 2017 submission was about five months late, and the fiscal year 2016 submission was finalized two days past the reporting deadline.
 The final submissions had no critical errors in each of the five years reviewed.
 The proportion of records with unknown Age ranged between zero and five percent over the last five years.
 The proportion of records with unknown Race/Ethnicity ranged between three and six percent across the five years reviewed.
-The proportion of records with unknown fixed system three and six percent across the five years reviewed.
 The proportion of records with unknown Highest Degree Previously Earned ranged between 69 and 83 percent across the three years reviewed.
 The variable was made optional in fiscal year 2017.